orels1/orels1-Unity-Scripts/README.md

 ## Tools

-- ImageAsPlane: allows simple creation of images on planes in front of your scene view camera
+- **ImageAsPlane**: allows simple creation of images on planes in front of your scene view camera
     - Features
         - Creates materials for your planes
         - Shares existing materials when passing the same image